-- 1. This report covers the Landscape and Trees Supplementary Planning Document (SPD), which is in appendix 1. - 2.
-The Sustainable Development Panel is requested to recommend that cabinet adopts the SPD. - 3.
-The SPD provides information for planning applicants to enable cost effective and efficient implementation of national planning and adopted Norwich Local Plan policies relating to landscape, trees and development.
-It achieves this through the provision of guidance on landscape design principles and by setting out best practice in relation to the incorporation of landscape within development proposals. - 4.
-It also aims to encourage greater awareness of the importance of landscape and trees in development, and to ensure early consideration is given by the applicant to tree and landscape matters in order that the design of the development evolves to create a strong sense of place and character. - 5.
-The SPD was considered in draft form by the panel in June 2015 following which it was subject to six weeks consultation.
+- 5. The SPD was considered in draft form by the Panel in June 2015 following which it was subject to six weeks consultation.
 The consultation generated little comment.
 Indeed only two responses were received and both of these were supportive. - 6.
-Following further consideration of the implications of the SPD on the speed and efficiency of decision making on planning applications, the council has just completed consultation on revising its local validation requirements.
+Following further consideration of the implications of the SPD on the speed and efficiency of decision making on planning applications, the council ran a consultation on revising its local validation requirements.
 Validation requirements are reviewed from time to time to address changes to government guidance and to ensure the local plan is implemented effectively.
-The responses to this consultation will be reported verbally to sustainable development panel members at the meeting. - 7.
-If implemented, revisions to the validation requirements will mean that applicants will have to provide appropriate and proportionate supporting information on landscape and trees at the time a planning application is submitted for it to be registered as valid.
-Discussions on landscape and trees can therefore be undertaken as part of pre-application discussions rather than during the formal determination period.
-This should reduce the overall time taken to decide the application. - 8.
-The focus of this revised SPD is therefore now on providing good practice guidance, whilst procedural requirements are planned to be addressed through the validation checklist.
-This approach will retain coverage of all the topic areas consulted on in the draft SPD in July 2015, whilst providing a greater focus on good practice to assist developers in submitting good quality applications and enabling applications to be processed effectively.
+The proposed revisions to the validation requirements would enable the SPD to focus on providing good practice guidance, and ensure that applicants have to provide appropriate and proportionate supporting information on landscape and trees at the time a planning application is submitted for it to be registered as valid. - 7.
+The SPD was revised to focus on providing good practice guidance, whilst procedural requirements would be addressed through the revised validation checklist.
+This approach retained coverage of all the topic areas consulted on in the draft SPD in July 2015, whilst providing a greater focus on good practice to assist developers in submitting good quality applications and enabling applications to be processed effectively.